 Healthcare Associated Infections and Antimicrobial Resistance (HAI-AR)

 Welcome to the Connecticut Department of Public Health's (CTDPH) website for healthcare associated infections (HAIs) and antimicrobial resistance (AR).
 A HAI is an infection that a patient gets while receiving healthcare.
 Antimicrobial resistance is the ability of bacteria and other micro-organisms to resist being killed by antibiotics or other medicines used to treat them.
 These pages have information about HAIs and AR and how they are prevented, data on HAIs and AR from healthcare facilities and the state as a whole, and an overview of the CTDPH's HAI-AR Program.
-Click on the words in blue to get more information.

 How do healthcare facilities report?

 Interpreting the data and the SIR

 - Centers for Disease Control and Prevention (CDC) Antimicrobial Resistance Information

 - Get Smart: Know When Antibiotics Work

 - In collaboration with the Centers for Disease Control and Prevention (CDC) and nine other Emerging Infections Program centers, DPH participated in a major national study of Healthcare Associated Infections (HAI) in hospitals.
 This study was recently published in the New England Journal of Medicine.

 - In collaboration with an author from the University of Connecticut School of Medicine, DPH HAI-AR Program and Katherine A. Kelley State Public Health Laboratory staff have published a new scientific article on a serious emerging fungal infection that resist to treatment: Candida auris.